Pruritus nephrogenic L29.8

 This section has been translated automatically.

-The following practical procedure is recommended for patients with chronic kidney disease (according to the guidelines of the German Society of Nephrology):
+The following practical procedure is recommended for patients with chronic kidney disease (in accordance with the guidelines of the German Society of Nephrology):

-• an aluminium intoxication after many years of taking aluminium-containing phosphate binders.
+• aluminum intoxication after many years of taking aluminum-containing phosphate binders.

-• If no cause for the itching can be identified, a topical treatment should be started first (see below)
+• If no cause for the itching can be identified, topical treatment should be started first. (see below)

-• If a topical therapy is not sufficient, in patients who are already on dialysis, an occasional relief of itching can be achieved by increasing the dialysis duration and frequency.
+• If topical therapy is not sufficient, itching can occasionally be relieved in patients already on dialysis by increasing the duration and frequency of dialysis.

-• If these therapeutic approaches have not led to an alleviation of the symptoms, a systemic therapy should be applied.
+• If these therapeutic approaches have not led to any relief of the symptoms, systemic therapy should be carried out.

-• A definitive elimination of the uremic pruritus is only possible through a kidney transplantation
+• A definitive elimination of uraemic pruritus is only possible through a kidney transplant.

 External therapy